liam-ngy/HamburgerBerg/README.md

 - Snapshot test for designer with different font sizes
 - Make use of Assercatalog (darkmode, color, design elements)
 - etc.

+## Architecture
+I used MVVM but it could be just simpy Model, Services and View.
+As long the business logic is extracted in different components and is testable it doesn't matter which architecture you use.
+But you should always be careful to not overcomplicate things: E.g. Modulize to much when it's not needed.

 ## Packages I used (Alamofire)
 There are pro and cons for both options.
 Normally I'm big fan of creating my own Network Service especially when it's a new starting project.
 Normally we should really be cautious when implementing a new Dependency.
 We have to think about the maintenance, code quality, continuous development and so on.
 But in the case of Alamofire it's well maintained, widely used and especially it's tested.
 If I choose to create my own Network Layer, I've really to think through how I want to build my Network layer, that can cause bugs, cost time etc.